 TRANSCRIPTS: Students wishing to secure a copy of their transcript should see the Guidance Secretary, as there is no charge while enrolled at MHS.
-If the transcript is to be sent to a college, we now utilize a free electronic system called Parchment that all seniors are given registration information to enroll in.
-After graduation, a personal written request must be submitted to the Guidance Office with a \$3.00 fee for each request.
+If the transcript is to be sent to a college, we now utilize Naviance, a system that all seniors are given registration information to enroll in.
+After graduation, a personal written request must be submitted to the Guidance Office with a \$5.00 fee for each request.
 The form is available on the school website under Guidance.
 You may also get a copy from the district enrollment office on the fourth floor at One Donham Plaza of the Middletown City Building.